aulale001/MashupBot/README.md

 A Discord bot for forming balanced World of Warcraft Mythic+ groups using role reactions and spec-based logic.

 ## 🚀 Features
 - Easy group forming using reaction emojis
 - Smart balancing: Heroism and Battle Res awareness
-- Advanced mode with spec-based input
+- Advanced mode with spec-based input using custom emojis added to a discord server
 - Custom UI with Discord buttons

 ## 🛠 Setup Instructions